Takenoko3333/ComfyUI-Rife-Tensorrt/readme.md

 </div>

-This project provides a [TensorRT](https://github.com/NVIDIA/TensorRT) implementation of [RIFE](https://github.com/hzwer/ECCV2022-RIFE) for ultra fast frame interpolation inside ComfyUI
+-This project provides a [TensorRT](https://github.com/NVIDIA/TensorRT) implementation of [RIFE](https://github.com/hzwer/ECCV2022-RIFE) for ultra fast frame interpolation inside ComfyUI

 This project is licensed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/), everyone is FREE to access, use, modify and redistribute with the same license.